benc-uk/smilr/README.md

 ├── orleans            Orleans actor model implementation of the services  - WIP ├── scripts            Supporting helper scripts
-│   ├── genOTP            Generate one time passwords for API testing │   └── initdb            Initialize the Cosmos database and populate with demo data └── servicefabric      Service Fabric implementation of the services - WIP
+│   ├── genOTP            Generate one time passwords for API testing │   └── demoData          Load the database with demo data └── servicefabric      Service Fabric implementation of the services - WIP
 ```